Pets Haven FAQ

 As per Council regulations you do need to register your animals.
 You will need to contact your local council for further information

-Your adopted animal is microchipped, the transfer of ownership is sent to the applicable micro chipping company for completion.
+Your adopted animal has a small chip placed under its skin which has information recorded on it, the transfer of ownership is sent to the applicable micro chipping company for completion.
 Pets Haven does not have the authority to physically change ownership details.
 We strongly suggest that you check within a 6 week period after adoption, to ensure the transfer has occurred.
 We can provide you with the applicable micro chipping companies contact details.

 How old do I have to be to volunteer?